tomasborrella/video-game-sales-analysis/README.md

 The data was collected in mid-2016, so we can only answer the question until then.

 I have considered that the most successful console is the one with the highest sales of video game units worldwide.
-And the winner is **Play Station 2**, with more than 1.200 Million units sold.
+And the winner is **PlayStation 2**, with more than 1.200 Million units sold.

 ![most successful video game console bar chart race](images/animation.gif)